-Crisis Seminar: Interns participate in a 1.5-hour Crisis Seminar approximately three times per semester.
+Crisis Seminar: Interns participate in a one-hour Crisis Seminar approximately twice a month.
 This seminar involves didactic training and orientation to theories and models of crisis risk assessment and stabilization.
 Related research, case studies, and current cases will be reviewed.
 Interns will have the opportunity to discuss clinical crisis experiences and consult with the Crisis Seminar facilitator.